jsnpg/jsnpg/README.md

 ## .dom (bool)
 If set to true the generator will create an in memory representation of the JSON input.
-This object can be retrieved via json_result_dom.
+This object can be retrieved via `json_result_dom`.

 # JSON Variants
-By default jsnpg conforms to the JSON standard, with the following implementation details:
+By default `jsnpg` conforms to the JSON standard, with the following implementation details:

 * Input must be valid UTF-8
 * Numbers are treated as 64 bit int if they have no decimal point or exponent indicator and can be stored in a uint64_t without loss of information